perseas/Pyrseas/docs/foreign.rst

 .. module:: pyrseas.dbobject.foreign

-The :mod:`foreign` module defines nine classes:
-:class:`DbObjectWithOptions` derived from :class:`DbObject`, classes
-:class:`ForeignDataWrapper`, :class:`ForeignServer` and
-:class:`UserMapping` derived from :class:`DbObjectWithOptions`,
-:class:`ForeignTable` derived from :class:`DbObjectWithOptions` and
+The :mod:`foreign` module defines nine classes related to Postgres foreign data wrappers (FDWs), namely: :class:`DbObjectWithOptions` derived from :class:`DbObject`, classes :class:`ForeignDataWrapper`, :class:`ForeignServer` and :class:`UserMapping` derived from :class:`DbObjectWithOptions`, :class:`ForeignTable` derived from :class:`DbObjectWithOptions` and :class:`Table`, classes
-:class:`Table`, classes :class:`ForeignDataWrapperDict`,
+:class:`ForeignDataWrapperDict`, :class:`ForeignServerDict` and
-:class:`ForeignServerDict` and :class:`UserMappingDict` derived from
+:class:`UserMappingDict` derived from :class:`DbObjectDict`, and
-:class:`DbObjectDict`, and :class:`ForeignTableDict` derived from
+:class:`ForeignTableDict` derived from :class:`ClassDict`.
-:class:`ClassDict`.

 Database Object With Options
 ----------------------------

 :class:`DbObjectWithOptions` is derived from :class:`~pyrseas.dbobject.DbObject`.
-It is a helper function dealing with the OPTIONS clauses common to the foreign data objects.
+It is a helper class for dealing with the OPTIONS clauses common to the foreign data objects.

 .. autoclass:: DbObjectWithOptions